michael-collins/dart-200/README.md

 # Gitbook Autopublish on Github Pages

-This repo uses github actions to publish using Gitbook Legacy on Git Pages
+This is the easiest way to set up and host (publish) Gitbook websites for free.
+This repo uses github actions to publish using Gitbook Legacy on Git Pages whenever you make updates.
+Very little configuration is required.

 1. Fork this repository
 2. Edit book settings in `book.json`